Pick a time to end your workday so you aren't constantly suffocated by work.

-- Ordered List: This approach is where you vertically order the tasks in your list in the order you'll work through them.
+- Ordered List: This approach, which we also call the "Playlist Method", is where you vertically order the tasks in your list in the order you'll work through them.
 This is a good option if:

 - You have flexibility on when you work and take breaks and the order in which you work through your tasks.

-Neither option is better than the other and you might find yourself using both for example timeboxing on a busy Monday with many meetings and using the ordered list approach on a "no meeting Wednesday".
+Neither option is better than the other and you might find yourself using both, for example timeboxing on a busy Monday with many meetings and using the playlist method on a "no-meeting Wednesday".

 How to timebox · 2:16

 The easiest way to timebox a task is to drag and drop the task onto the calendar panel.
-As an alternative, you can right click on a task and click "Add to calendar".
+You can also auto-schedule a task using keyboard shortcut

 Once a task is on the calendar, you can adjust its start and end time by resizing it or dragging it around.
 If you want to change more details, like the organizer calendar, you can click into the event and then click "Edit" to edit the underlying calendar event.